 Consultations on the first iteration of the plans for the North East, North West, South East, and South West took place early in 2017, and on the second iteration between January and March 2018.
 Statements of Public Participation (SPP) set out how and when the MMO will engage with stakeholders as they develop each marine plan.
 The process is to be iterative, with final plans aimed to be published by 2021.

 The Welsh Government has responsibility for marine planning in the Welsh marine area.
 Due to resourcing issues, progress on Welsh marine planning has been slower than anticipated.
 In 2011 the Welsh Government consulted on their proposed strategy for marine planning in Wales, which put forward the approach of a National Marine Plan, supported by Regional Marine Plans where necessary to deliver local detail.
-The legislative framework for marine planning is laid out on the Welsh Government website.

 In 2014 a Statement of Public Participation was published to set out how the Welsh Government would engage with the public and those with an interest in the Welsh marine area.